influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 {{% /note %}}

 ## Create an InfluxDB Cloud account
-To upgrade to InfluxDB Cloud, do one of the following to create an account:
+Do one of the following to create an InfluxDB Cloud account:

 - [Subscribe through InfluxData](/influxdb/cloud/get-started/#subscribe-through-influxdata) and
   [start for free](/influxdb/cloud/get-started/#start-for-free).